mplough/mplough.github.io/_posts/2020-03-28-blue-cursor.md

-However, a color profile resulting from [a calibration in "Expert Mode"](https://osxdaily.com/2015/10/14/access-expert-mode-screen-color-calibrator-mac-os-x/) also results in large `ndin` and `vgct` tables, but does not result in a glowing cursor.
+However, a color profile resulting from [a calibration in "Expert Mode"](https://osxdaily.com/2015/10/14/access-expert-mode-screen-color-calibrator-mac-os-x/) also results in large `ndin` and `vcgt` tables, but does not result in a glowing cursor.

 Files from the calibrated profile are as follows: